Exile (American band): Musical styles

 Most of the band's sound is defined by the songwriting, composition, and singing of Pennington and LeMaire.
-Westbrook noted Pennington's sense of melody, such as the use of Lydian mode on the title track of All There Is, as well as the Southern gospel chord progressions of "Woke Up in Love" and the Hang On to Your Heart album track "Promises, Promises".
-Additionally, Westbrook found influences of Western swing and boogie-woogie on tracks such as "I've Never Seen Anything", "Proud to Be Her Man", and "Keep It in the Middle of the Road".
+Westbrook also wrote of Pennington's sense of melody, such as the use of Lydian mode on the title track of All There Is, as well as the Southern gospel chord progressions of "Woke Up in Love" and the Hang On to Your Heart album track "Promises, Promises".
+Additionally, Westbrook thought the band included Western swing and boogie-woogie on tracks such as "I've Never Seen Anything", "Proud to Be Her Man", and "Keep It in the Middle of the Road".
 Also present on the albums with Epic were three-part vocal harmonies among Pennington, Taylor, and LeMaire.
 Pennington usually handled lead vocal duties on the Epic albums, including almost all the singles, although Taylor sang "It'll Be Me" and "She's Too Good to Be True".
 Of these songs, Westbrook wrote that their success "started a new streak" and "proved that Les' voice could prove as popular on country radio as J.P.'s."
 Most of the early Epic albums were dominated by collaborative songwriting between Pennington and LeMaire.
 Of their songwriting relationship, they both said they usually wrote together at the piano, and would start coming up with lyrics after one of them provided a title.
 Tom Carter of the Lexington Herald-Leader thought that the band's vocal harmonies and "often contrasting rhythms playing against the tone of the song" were notable elements of the band's overall sound.
-Hargis noted that Exile was one of the first country bands to play all the instruments on their own albums instead of using session musicians, an observation also made by Pennington.
+Hargis said that Exile was one of the first country bands to play all the instruments on their own albums instead of using session musicians, an observation also made by Pennington.
 Similarly, Walter Tunis thought in a review of Hang On to Your Heart that the album's lack of studio musicians such as a string section, as well as Pennington and LeMaire's dominance as songwriters on the album, would help the band stand out among their contemporaries.
 Ellen Creager of the Detroit Free Press wrote in a review of Kentucky Hearts that both Pennington and Taylor "have husky voices any girl could fall in love with."
-She also noted that the album, unlike most other country albums at the time, largely consisted of up-tempo material.
+She also said that the album, unlike most other country albums at the time, largely consisted of up-tempo material.